Vagyasri/Awesome-Books/README.md

 # Awesome-Books

-Manage books collection (plain JS with classes):
+Manage books collection (plain JS with classes): In this project, we will be refactoring the Awesome books application to use JavaScript classes.
-  In this lesson, we will learn about JavaScript classes, how to use them, their syntax, relationship, and differences with objects and functions.

 ## Built With